iai-group/UserSimConvRec/README.md

 ## Bot

+In this paper, we investigate serveral movie chat bots like movie bot, and chill and jmrs.

+* jmrs is provided in `simulation/bot`.

+* Given the access restrictions, we do not provide the wrapper for Andchill.

-Movie bot: Follow this [link](https://github.com/Sundar0989/Movie_Bot) to set up the bot.
+* Movie bot: Follow this [link](https://github.com/Sundar0989/Movie_Bot) to set up the bot for your own interest.
 The workspace file for training the agent on IBM lies `code/data/IBM_workspace.json`.

 ## Citation
 ```